 - Intercultural competence, diversity, equity, inclusion and accessibility (ICDEIA)

 - Broadening our approach to sexual assault prevention and response

 Contributing to COVID-19 response and recovery

 The COVID-19 pandemic has set back health and development progress around the world.
-As Volunteers work within our six established sectors (agriculture, community economi development, education, environment, health, and youth development), they are also engaging with partners around the globe to support last-mile response and recovery efforts.
+While Volunteers work within our six established sectors (agriculture, community economic development, education, environment, health, and youth development), they also engage with partners to support last-mile response and recovery efforts.
 This critical work also extends to our local staff support of host country COVID-19 priorities.

 - Volunteers in Sierra Leone are working with partners to raise awareness and dispel myths about vaccines and assist with administrative and logistical support for COVID-19 vaccination campaigns.

 - Staff in the Philippines worked with the United States Agency for International Development (USAID) to raise awareness and share health information, resulting in the vaccination of more than 10,000 people.